 A Drink With a Friend

-Casual conversations about a life that values truth, goodness, and beauty above all else.
-Tsh Oxenreider, a writer, teacher, travel guide, and Catholic convert, talks with various friends about what it means to live in alignment with what matters most.
+Conversations about a life that values truth, goodness, and beauty above all else.
+Tsh Oxenreider, a writer, teacher, travel guide, and Catholic convert talks with friends about what it means to live in cooperation with what matters most.
 Pull up a chair and pour yourself a glass.

-Casual conversations about a life that values truth, goodness, and beauty above all else.
-Tsh Oxenreider, a writer, teacher, travel guide, and Catholic convert, talks with various friends about what it means to live in alignment with what matters most.
+Conversations about a life that values truth, goodness, and beauty above all else.
+Tsh Oxenreider, a writer, teacher, travel guide, and Catholic convert talks with friends about what it means to live in cooperation with what matters most.
 Pull up a chair and pour yourself a glass.Listen on

 Substack App